hoyunchoi/SPG/README.md

 options:
   -h, --help            show this help message and exit -g  [ ...], --group  [ ...]
-                        List of target machine group name, separated by space.
+                        List of target machine group names, separated by space.
                         Currently available: ['tenet', 'xenet', 'kuda'] -m  [ ...], --machine  [ ...]
-                        List of target machine name, separated by space. ex) tenet1 / tenet1 tenet2
+                        List of target machine names, separated by space. ex) tenet1 / tenet1 tenet2
 ```
 ## spg job
-Print the list of jobs responsible for certain user.
+Print the list of jobs responsible for a certain user.
 By default, the user is the one who is running the command.
 Job information is as follows.
 You can specify which job to scan by various arguments.
 For detailed arguments, see [KILL](#spg-kill) option.
 - machine: Name of machine this job is running at
 - user: Name of the user who this job belongs to
 - ST: State of the job.
 Running(R), Sleep(S),...
 For detailed information, refer `ps` command.
 - PID: Process ID of the job.
 - CPU(%): CPU utilization in percentage.
-The CPU time used divided by the time the process has been running.
+The CPU time used is divided by the time the process has been running.
 - MEM(%): Memory utilization in percentage.
-Ratio of the process's resident set size to the physical memory.
+The ratio of the process's resident set the size to the physical memory.
 - Memory: Memory utilization in kilo/mega/giga byte unit.
 - Time: Elapsed time since the process was started, [[DD-]hh:]mm:ss format.
 - Start: Time when process was started.